langchain-ai/langgraph/README.md

 - [Force calling a tool first](https://github.com/langchain-ai/langgraph/blob/main/examples/agent_executor/force-calling-a-tool-first.ipynb): How to always call a specific tool first
 - [Managing agent steps](https://github.com/langchain-ai/langgraph/blob/main/examples/agent_executor/managing-agent-steps.ipynb): How to more explicitly manage intermediate steps that an agent takes

-### Multi-agent Examples

-- [Multi-agent collaboration](https://github.com/langchain-ai/langgraph/blob/main/examples/multi_agent/multi-agent-collaboration.ipynb): how to create two agents that work together to accomplish a task
-- [Multi-agent with supervisor](https://github.com/langchain-ai/langgraph/blob/main/examples/multi_agent/agent_supervisor.ipynb): how to orchestrate individual agents by using an LLM as a "supervisor" to distribute work
-- [Hierarchical agent teams](https://github.com/langchain-ai/langgraph/blob/main/examples/multi_agent/hierarchical_agent_teams.ipynb): how to orchestrate "teams" of agents as nested graphs that can collaborate to solve a problem

-### Chatbot Evaluation via Simulation

-It can often be tough to evaluation chat bots in multi-turn situations.
-One way to do this is with simulations.

-- [Chat bot evaluation as multi-agent simulation](https://github.com/langchain-ai/langgraph/blob/main/examples/chatbot-simulation-evaluation/agent-simulation-evaluation.ipynb): How to simulate a dialogue between a "virtual user" and your chat bot

 ### Async

 If you are running LangGraph in async workflows, you may want to create the nodes to be async by default.